Home Members Events Audition History Repertoire Booking Links Recordings Email

 History

-Organized in 1994, Techiya is the newest a cappella group on the MIT campus.
-At the same time, we are among the older Jewish a cappella groups, as Jewish a cappella is a completely new (with the exception of Pizmon) and fast-growing phenomenon.
+Organized in 1994, Techiya is the among the older Jewish a cappella groups.
+It was once the newest a cappella group on MIT's campus, but that position is now held by the Ohms and Broadwaves.
 The idea and the name of Techiya go back a little further, to 1992 (give or take a year), when Shulamit Lerner organized a group of people to sing a few Chanuka songs at the annual lighting of the test tube Chanukiah (candelabrum).

 Meet Techiya 1994-95.
 In our first year, we started by singing some simple four part arrangements of Chanuka and Purim songs.
 We also came up with our own brands of the Dreidel song and O Sing Praises as only engineers could write them.
 In the spring we added songs like Bei Mir Bistu Shein and Cuando El Rey Nimrod, expanding our repertoire to four languages.
 In April we hosted a Boston Jewish a cappella concert, and performed with the other two groups that existed at the time, Manginah (Brandeis) and Mizmor Shir (Harvard).